Katsukuten/Harmonia-LM/README.md

 Autoregressive generation in symbolic music reveals a strict dependency on context density.
 The decoding parameters must be tuned specifically to avoid deterministic loops or atonal structural collapse.
 The following are the parameters used for the aforementioned pieces :

-* **Repetition Penalty disabled (1.0):** Unlike natural language, music is inherently fractal and cyclic.
+* **Repetition Penalty (1.05, 1.0 meaning no penalty):** Unlike natural language, music is inherently fractal and cyclic.
 Any penalty forces the model to flee into chaotic dissonance to avoid repeating previous notes.
-Activating it won't break anything but proves irrelevant in this setting.
+Giving a small repetition penalty blocks the model from entering in an obvious loop while not restricting its creativity.
 * **Temperature (0.85 - 0.90):** Lowered from standard NLP defaults to restrict the model's entropy, forcing it to adhere strictly to the harmonic structures learned in the dataset.
 * **Top-K (20) & Top-P (0.95):** A tight truncation boundary to discard the long tail of unmapped, dissonant notes.